MashuAjmera/Algorithms/README.md

 # Algorithms

-A repository of the various popular algorithms I have coded in C++ and Python:
+A repository of the various popular algorithms I have coded in C++ and Python.
+There is meta information like problem description, tutorial at the top of each program file.

 ## Sorting